09u2h4n/PyAPKDownloader/README.md

 You can install Apk Downloader using pip:

     pip install pyapks

+OR you can use setup.py to set dist directory and use.

+    pip install .

+I recommend to use virtual environment.

+    python3 -m venv venv && pip install .

 ## Usage 📦
 The Apk Downloader module includes classes for Aptoide and ApkPure, which you can use to download APK files from the source of your choice.